HYPerluminous quasars at the Epoch of ReionizatION (HYPERION). A new regime for the X-ray nuclear properties of the first quasars: Results

 Assuming a best-fit power-law model with a high-energy cutoff and canonical $\Gamma=1.9$, would result in average $\aox=-1.65\pm0.071$, i.e. somewhat softer and more in line with the $\aox$~vs~$\luvmon$ relations, hence exhibiting a $\Delta\aox=0.042$.

-Notice that at this high luminosity regime there is a clear contrast between the the \hyp\ QSOs and the WISSH QSOs.
+Notice that at this high luminosity regime there is a clear contrast between the \hyp\ QSOs and the QSOs at Cosmic Noon ($z=2-4$).
 Indeed, the latter QSOs are characterized by flatter slopes (on average $\Gamma\approx1.85$) translating to $\aox$ smaller by a quantity $\sim0.2$ than those shown by the former QSOs.
-Furthermore a fraction corresponding to $\sim30$\% of the WISSH QSOs analyzed by \citet{zappacosta2020} are characterized by intrinsic X-ray weakness further lowering their average $\aox$ values.
+Furthermore a fraction corresponding to $\sim30$\% of the WISSH QSOs and the luminous blue QSOs at $z=3$ analyzed by \citet{zappacosta2020} and \citet{nardini2019} are characterized by intrinsic X-ray weakness further lowering their average $\aox$ values.